 The Air New Zealand 777-300 Business Premier cabin features 44 seats in a 1-2-1 herringbone configuration.
 The cabin is bathed in soft mood-lighting and feels quite airy.
 I was surprised at how ‘fresh’ the cabin felt, despite its age.

-The space is divided into a main cabin of 28 seats and a second, smaller cabin of 16 seats.
+Space is divided into the main cabin of 28 seats and a second, smaller cabin of 16 seats.

 Air New Zealand business class seats